-Gerald Dahlquist of The Kubrick FAQ, comes up with the theory that Delbert Grady, the butler we meet in the bathroom was the butler back in the 1920's, whereas Charles Grady, the caretaker who butchered his family existed in the 70's, a kind of reincarnation of Delbert.
+Gerald Dahlquist of The Kubrick FAQ, comes up with the theory that Delbert Grady, the butler we meet in the bathroom, was the very same butler back in the 1920's, whereas Charles Grady, the caretaker who butchered his family existed in the 70's, a kind of reincarnation of Delbert.

 He supports a theory that Charles in the 70's was a man in a "perilous situation", who was part reincarnation of Delbert Grady with murderous intentions and part himself, who tries to get over them.
 In the end, the hotel tragically won and he killed his family.
 As he puts it, this would make Jack the new resident with the "perilous situation"...

 "The duality of Delbert/Charles Grady deliberately mirrors Jack Torrance being both the husband of Wendy/father of Danny and the mysterious man in the July 4th photo.
 It is to say he is two people: the man with choice in a perilous situation and the man who has 'always' been at the Overlook.
 It's a mistake to see the final photo as evidence that the events of the film are predetermined: Jack has any number of moments where he can act other than the way he does, and that his (poor) choices are fueled by weakness and fear perhaps merely speaks all the more to the questions about the personal and the political that The Shiningbrings up.
 In the same way Charles had a chance - once more, perhaps - to not take on Delbert's legacy, so Jack may have had a chance to escape his role as 'caretaker' to the interests of the powerful.
 It's the tragic course of this story that he chooses not to"